bucketco/bucket-javascript-sdk/packages/node-sdk/README.md

 }
 ```

 When using a `bucketConfig.json` for local development, make sure you add it to your `.gitignore` file.
+You can also set these options directly in the `BucketClient` constructor.
+The precedence for configuration options is as follows, listed in the order of importance:

+1. options passed along to the constructor directly
+2. environment variable
+3. the config file

 ## Flushing